 Lastly, check to see whether a revolver is double or single action.

 A single-action revolver only does a single action when you pull the trigger: it just releases the hammer, meaning you need to pull the hammer back in between each shot.

-Double action revolvers tend to have a heavier trigger pull for due to it doing twice the work, but that adds to their safety and ease of use.
-You just aim and fire without moving our hand position.
+Double action revolvers tend to have a heavier trigger pull due to it doing twice the work, but that adds to their safety and ease of use.
+You aim and fire without moving your hand position

 Wrapping it up

 Ultimately, the Smith & Wesson Model 317 is the perfect revolver for most users.
 It balances durability and user comfort better than most pistols on the market and it’s designed for concealed carrying or general open carrying depending on your preference.